googleinterns/vm-network-migration/readme/TARGET_POOL_README.md

         --network=my-network  --subnetwork=my-network-subnet1 \
      (Note: you can add --preserve-instance-external-ip=True if you want to preserve the single instances' IP)

-### 2. A target pool has instances in an unmanaged instance group as backends:
+### 2. A target pool has instances from an unmanaged instance group as backends:
-    Unsupported.
+    Not supported.
     The user should manually detach these instances, then try to migrate this target pool again.